HughP/Koine-Reported-Speech-Comparison/README.md

 1. It is small and achievable.
 2. It is a measurable component of many discourse features.
-3. There is a real chance of the mis-use of personal pronouns by languages which use logophoric pronouns, as logophoric pronouns are not part of Greek or the majority of "gateway" languages.
+3. There is a real chance of the mis-use of personal pronouns by languages which use logophoric pronouns, as logophoric pronouns are not part of Koine Greek or the majority of "gateway" languages.
+However there may be patterns of [Logophoricity](https://en.wikipedia.org/wiki/Logophoricity) in the discourse in these languages.
 4. CNRS-LLCAN is conducting a [reported speech research project](https://sites.google.com/view/speechreporting/calls-and-openings) to discover a variety of patterns of use for logophoric pronouns in West-African languages. ([article](https://dumas.ccsd.cnrs.fr/LLACAN/hal-02268641v1))

 ## Distinctions